AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 </p>

-**Figure 5**: The above graph displays the solubility (mg / 100 g water) of five gases as a function of temperature (degrees Celsius) at a partial pressure of 1 atm [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
+**Figure 5**: The above graph displays the solubility (mg / 100 g water) of five gases as a function of temperature (C) at a partial pressure of 1 atm [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).

 As illustrated by Figure 5, oxygen and nitrogen are less soluble in water as temperature increases.
 As described in the Methods section, the subteam began to evaluate the change in gas solubility at different temperatures, by evaluating differences in bubble formation.